murraycoding/Python-Game/README.md

 ### October 27, 2020
 Added a leaderboard and score now displays after the player dies.
 The leaderboard functionality of posting to the leaderboard has not been finalized yet.

+### October 28, 2020
+Leaderboard logic is complete except for displaying the leaderboard when the game ends (or begins).
+Users will enter their name at the start of the game and the game will check their score against the current leaderboard.
+If it should be placed in the leaderboard, it will insert the name and score in the appropriate place in the leaderboard.
+This is all via reading an external csv file.